-Ecuador INEN RTE 022 norm requires that all products containing GE-content as of August 2014 be labeled declaring that they contain genetically engineered/transgenic ingredients.
-This labeling requirement is however only applicable to products intended for direct sales to consumers.
+Ecuador INEN RTE 022 norm requires that all products containing GE-content as of August 2014 be labeled with a declaration stating that they contain transgenic ingredients.
+This labeling requirement is, however, only applicable to products intended for direct sales to consumers.
 To date there are 365 products labeled in this manner.
-Ecuador does not consider animals fed genetically engineered/transgenic animals.
+Ecuador does not consider animals fed with genetically engineered ingredients as genetically engineered/transgenic animals.